janknob/AIProject/README.md

 # AIProject
-Creating a AI who can solve anything
+Creating an AI who can solve a Game!